dm7h/icozsoc/README.md

 NOTE: the RASPIF parallel bus to the raspberry pi zero has been removed and replaced with a simple UART from https://github.com/lawrie/icotools/tree/master/icosoc

-Therefor the inbuilt IcoSoc debugging functionality is not available as is.
+Therefor the built-in IcoSoc debugging functionality is not available as is.

 original README: